 |Display Type||Quad HD resolution, Super AMOLED, Dual Curve, 18.5:9 aspect ratio|

 The Samsung Galaxy S8’s Infinity Screen is radical.
 We know that Samsung makes the best smartphone screens.
 The Super AMOLED displays are just great.
-When you add edges to them, like on the Galaxy S7, they become immersive.
+When you curive them to the sides, like on the Galaxy S7, they become immersive.
 The Galaxy S8 makes the screen such a big part of the phone that now it redefines what a display is and what it needs to be.
-With Quad HD resolution dual-curved sides, the Samsung Super AMOLED panels felt over the top.
+With Quad HD resolution and dual-curved sides, the Samsung Super AMOLED panels felt over the top.
 The Infinity Screen?
 It is so over the top that it feels fantabulous.

 If media consumption is your primary criteria, there is not better display than that of Galaxy S8 in the market.
 Brilliant job, Samsung!

 |Processor||2.35GHz octa-core 64-bit Exynos 8895|